UPPMAX/install-methods/README.md

 installation trees; our local installation group is `sw`.
 With the `-g` option, this script will `chmod g+s` directories in the tree, too.

+`uppmax-functions.sh` - bash helper functions for SLURM job viewing and various module-related tasks, mostly to do with setting up mf files for loading modules; the latter require appexpert privileges.
+Source these from `.bashrc`.

 Installation directories
 ------------------------